 The immediacy of climate change events and environmental degradation has brought a new impetus to degrowth.
-In Doughnut Economics, Kate Raworth continues to shift the focus away from quarterly growth reports to how environmental sustainability can be addressed alongside social justice concerns.
-Raworth concludes that only the creation and maintenance of a socially just and environmentally safe space within boundaries will prevent human deprivation and planetary degradation.
-Most recently, in Less is More, Jason Hickel utilises a sharper redistributive edge by identifying the key role of taxation policy.
-He argues that degrowth is the only viable path forward to sustain and even improve human wellbeing.
+In Doughnut Economics, Kate Raworth continues to shift the focus away from quarterly growth reports to how environmental sustainability can be addressed alongside social justice concerns.2 Raworth concludes that only the creation and maintenance of a socially just and environmentally safe space within boundaries will prevent human deprivation and planetary degradation.
+Most recently, in Less is More, Jason Hickel utilises a sharper redistributive edge by identifying the key role of taxation policy.3 He argues that degrowth is the only viable path forward to sustain and even improve human wellbeing.

 Aside from new metrics, the role of the State needs to be rethought and we need to move to a stable state economy.
 Hickel's primary solution is the decommodification of public goods and an expansion of the commons.
-Degrowth requires cutting the excesses of the richest through progressive taxation, while redistributing existing resources and investing in social goods like universal healthcare, education, affordable housing, alongside libraries and public parks.
-This would allow an improvement to the welfare purchasing power of incomes so that people can access the things they need to live well, without needing ever-higher incomes.
-Raworth supports a re-envisioning of the State which strategically invests in areas not concerned with growth.
-In agreement with Hickel, the State would provide universal basic services by making public goods available to all.
+Degrowth requires cutting the excesses of the richest through progressive taxation, while redistributing existing resources > reactionary response will easily lurch into a green technocracy, where expertise overrules democratic deliberation or some variety of eco-fascism which achieves mitigation through State-sanctioned force, repression, and dispossession.